FIBULA ANATOMY

 GENERAL STRUCTURE

 The fibula is a slender bone located on the lateral side of the tibia.
-Smaller and thinner compared to the tibia, it plays a critical role in forming the ankle joint and provides essential structural support for the leg.
+Smaller and thinner compared to the tibia, it plays a critical role in forming your ankle joint and provides essential structural support for your leg.

 Proximal Epiphysis